andreabonvini/point-process/docs/index.md

 - `ExponentialWeightsProducer`: weights the samples with a decreasing exponential function `w(t)=exp(-alpha*t)`

-	where $t$ is the time distance from the most recent sample's target interval.
+	where `t` is the time distance from the most recent sample's target interval.

 	```python
 	class ExponentialWeightsProducer(WeightsProducer):